rafariva/ANPR-Tensorflow/README.md

 3. `./train.py`: Train the model.
 A **GPU** is recommended for this step.
 It will take around 100,000 batches to converge.
 When you're satisfied that the network has learned enough press Ctrl+C once and the process will create a `weights.npz` file and write the weights.

-4. `./detect.py in.png weights.npz out.png`: Detect number plates in an image and give and output image
+4. `./detect.py in.png weights.npz out.png`: Detect number plates in an image and give and output image. if get a tensorflow gpu error, you should uninstall it `py -m pip unistall tensorflow-gpu`

 Reproduce: [mattherwearl's deep-anpr](https://github.com/matthewearl/deep-anpr)